GuntyGunty/landing/README.md

     npm install -g polymer-cli
      or
     yarn global add polymer-cli

+Then you need to install all needed components, using this command

+    yarn && bower install
+      or
+    npm install && bower install

 ### Start the development server

-This command serves the app at `http://localhost:3000` and provides basic URL routing for the app:
+This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:

+    polymer serve --open

+However if you want live reload, use this command, it serves the app at `http://localhost:3000` and provides basic URL routing for the app:

     yarn dev